askgoliath/machine_learning/README.md

 # RESULTS
 Best Model - LOGISTIC REGRESSION
 Neural Network doesn’t seem to generalize well to test data but there’s a lot of room for improvement/tweaks to get there.
 Based on the metrics, We can conclude that  loans predicted by the random forest as bad loans are either bad or have a high possibility of becoming so.
+For more details, please look through the power point file, consulting proposal